-Adviser's Index's Technical Trend Analysis
+Adviser's Technical Trend Analysis

-The adviser utilizes its rules-based, tactical asset allocation methodology and will manage the Fund's investment portfolio in part by using its technical trend analysis strategy.
+The adviser utilizes its rules-based, tactical asset allocation methodology and will manage the Fund's investment portfolio, in part, by using its technical trend analysis strategy.
 This strategy identifies investment trends utilizing the adviser's proprietary model system.
 This system tracks the changing prices of securities and identifies their momentum.
 The relative strength of the market is evaluated to identify whether the market is bullish or bearish.
-The adviser will employ its proprietary defensive technical trading system to determine when to switch between equity securities and short-term treasury securities or cash equivalents.
-The adviser believes its technical trend strategy, which moves between fully invested and defensive positions in each separate sector, will potentially reduce losses during a downturn and participate in gains during upturns.
-This collection of models and the adviser's technical trend analysis, in general, operates according to the momentum of the markets, and not on subjective judgments.
+The adviser will employ its proprietary defensive trading system to determine when to switch between equity securities and short-term treasury exchange traded funds, money market funds or cash equivalents.
+The adviser believes this is a relatively conservative portfolio approach to defensive trading to manage risks and back out of the market and into defensive positions when conditions warrant.
+The adviser believes its technical trend strategy, which moves between fully invested and defensive positions, will reduce losses during a downturn and participate in gains during upturns.
+This collection of models and the adviser's technical trend analysis, in general, operate according to the momentum of the markets, and not on subjective judgments.